simoninireland/epydemic/doc/networkdynamics.rst

 Attributes
 ----------

-.. autoattribute :: Dynamics.TIME
+.. autoattribute:: Dynamics.TIME

-.. autoattribute :: Dynamics.EVENTS
+.. autoattribute:: Dynamics.EVENTS

 Configuring the simulation
 --------------------------

 A :class:`Dynamics` object runs the process it describes over a network.
+It also maintains the simulation time as the simulation progresses.

-.. automethod :: Dynamics.process
+.. automethod:: Dynamics.process

+.. automethod:: Dynamics.currentSimulationTime

+.. automethod:: Dynamics.setCurrentSimulationTime

 Running the experiment